 Using Antibiotics May Increase the Risk for Diabetes, New Study Finds

 Diabetes affects about one tenth of the American population and is the seventh leading cause of death in the United States.
 As prevalent as diabetes is in the United States is the high exposure to antibiotics.
-A new study by Dr. Farrokh Alemi, CHHS professor of health administration and policy, Dr. Sanja Avramovic, assistant professor and colleagues found that repeated exposure to commonly used antibiotics increased the risk of diabetes by 13%.
+A new study, published in Primary Care Diabetes, by Dr. Farrokh Alemi, CHHS professor of health administration and policy, Dr. Sanja Avramovic, assistant professor and colleagues found that repeated exposure to commonly used antibiotics increased the risk of diabetes by 13%.

 Alemi, Avramovic and their colleague Mark Schwartz at New York University, used medical data from Veterans Affairs Informatics and Computer Infrastructure Workplace to compare a group of veterans that share a common exposure to antibiotics to another group of veterans not exposed to examine antibiotics’ influence on diabetes.